Latest news

 Download the paper: arXiv

-Visual-language models (VLMs) have recently been introduced in robotic mapping by using the latent representations, i.e, embeddings, of the VLMs to represent the natural language semantics in the map.
-The main benefit is moving beyond a small set of human-created labels toward open-vocabulary scene understanding.
-While there is anecdotal evidence that maps built this way support downstream tasks, such as navigation, rigorous analysis of the quality of the maps using these embeddings is lacking.
-We investigate two critical properties of map quality: queryability and consistency.
+Visual-language models (VLMs) have recently been introduced in robotic mapping using the latent representations, i.e., embeddings, of the VLMs to represent semantics in the map.
+They allow moving from a limited set of human-created labels toward open-vocabulary scene understanding, which is very useful for robots when operating in complex real-world environments and interacting with humans.
+While there is anecdotal evidence that maps built this way support downstream tasks, such as navigation, rigorous analysis of the quality of the maps using these embeddings is missing.
+In this paper, we propose a way to analyze the quality of maps created using VLMs.
+We investigate two critical properties of map quality: queryability and distinctness.
 The evaluation of queryability addresses the ability to retrieve information from the embeddings.
-We investigate two aspects of consistency: intra-map consistency and inter-map consistency.
-Intra-map consistency captures the ability of the embeddings to represent abstract semantic classes, and inter-map consistency captures the generalization properties of the representation.
-In this paper, we propose a way to analyze the quality of maps created using VLMs, which forms an open-source benchmark to be used when proposing new open-vocabulary map representations.
-We demonstrate the benchmark by evaluating the maps created by two state-of-the-art methods, VLMaps and OpenScene, using two encoders, LSeg and OpenSeg, using real-world data from the Matterport3D data set.
-We find that OpenScene outperforms VLMaps with both encoders, and LSeg outperforms OpenSeg with both methods.
+We investigate intra-map distinctness to study the ability of the embeddings to represent abstract semantic classes and inter-map distinctness to evaluate the generalization properties of the representation.
+We propose metrics to evaluate these properties and evaluate two state-of-the-art mapping methods, VLMaps and OpenScene, using two encoders, LSeg and OpenSeg, using real-world data from the Matterport3D data set.
+Our findings show that while 3D features improve queryability, they are not scale invariant, whereas image-based embeddings generalize to multiple map resolutions.
+This allows the image-based methods to maintain smaller map sizes, which can be crucial for using these methods in real-world deployments.
+Furthermore, we show that the choice of the encoder has an effect on the results.
+The results imply that properly thresholding open-vocabulary queries is an open problem.

 Download the paper: arXiv